-[This online-only supplementary material will be converted directly to a publication-ready PDF (i.e. there will not be a proof), so please ensure you check this document carefully, including that the order of material matches the citations in the text.]

 Lessons from practitioners for designing and implementing effective amphibian captive breeding programmes

 Berglind Karlsdóttir, Andrew T. Knight, Kevin Johnson and Jeff Dawson

 Supplementary Material 1 Interview guide.

 The interview guide was developed in collaboration with Jeff Dawson at Durrell Wildlife Conservation Trust, Kevin Johnson at Amphibian Ark and Andrew T. Knight at Imperial College London.
 It is based on the recommendations of Dillman et al. (2014).
 The guide was piloted with three managers and subsequently refined.
 Because of the small sample size, the pilot interviews were used in the analysis (Brinkmann and Kvale, 2015)